mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 ## Computational Analysis of Andy Warhol's Flowers

 Marian Mazzone and Thomas Brady tried to apply computer image processing techniques in order to look at Andy Warhol.
-For an art historian not interested in attribution questions or in differentiating style (as Marian says aptly, "I don't need a computer to do that for me, I can use my eyes"), what can computer vision give to us?
+For an art historian not interested in attribution questions or in differentiating style (as Mazzone said tartly, "I don't need a computer to do that for me, I can use my eyes"), what can computer vision give to us?
 She turned to Warhol's flower series in part because there was a large body of materials (paintings as well as prints) to process, and since the images are based off of a single photograph, the differences between images can be more easily schematized and abstracted.

-Since computers are not yet useful for thinking about "style", Marian decided to simplify and ask basic schematic visual questions like "color".
+Since computers are not (yet) useful for classifying "style", Marian decided to simplify and ask basic schematic visual questions like "color".
 She wondered if we could detect patterns of changing artistic choices (e.g. color, rotation, scale) over a long series of works?
 Thomas Brady, a computer science undergraduate who partnered with her on this project, discussed how they got the computer to quickly record the flower colors of all the series images.
 Using this information, they were able to start counting up images with certain characteristics (flower size, flower color.)
-Though Marian and Thomas had not yet drawn conclusions from these data, they hope to combine this information with a network analysis of the movement of these images between galleries and collectors to see if any correlation can be found between formal properties and the exchange and distribution of these artworks.
+Though Mazzone and Brady didn't share conclusions from these data today, they hope to combine this information with a network analysis of the movement of these images between galleries and collectors to see if any correlation can be found between formal properties and the exchange and distribution of these artworks.

 # Networks and Contexts

 ## Visualizing Schneemann

 [Michelle Moravec](https://twitter.com/professmoravec) discussed Carolee Schneemann through the lens of of the Schneemann correspondence digitized by the Getty.
-Through a blizzard of visualizations (perhaps too many too fast?) *[ed: wonderfully, she's [shared her slides here](http://t.co/0rNOQwhzzG)]* Michelle explored the balance of male to female correspondents of Schneeman, derived from Named Entity Recognition algorithms.
+Through a blizzard of visualizations (perhaps too many too fast?) *[ed: wonderfully, she's [shared her slides here](http://t.co/0rNOQwhzzG)]* Moravec explored the balance of male to female correspondents of Schneeman, derived from Named Entity Recognition algorithms.
 She also wanted to see Schneemann's use of the past -- literally, the word "past" -- in her correspondence.

-[Melissa Rogers](melissarogers17) (UMD what what!) was curious about Schneemann's "mail art" and its interaction with her other performances, films, and assemblages.
+[Melissa Rogers](https://twitter.com/melissarogers17) (UMD what what!) was curious about Schneemann's "mail art" and its interaction with her other performances, films, and assemblages.
 She wanted to see if she could map out the mail art geographically.
+She laid out her project for mapping Schneemann, and walked through the questions that she as a graduate student must confront when embarking on this kind of digital project.
 A good part of her talk was actually discussing her own trials and travails working with [Omeka](http://omeka.org) and [Neatline](http://neatline.org) to do so.
-She laid out her project for mapping Schneemann, and walked through the questions that she as a graduate student must confront when embarking on this kind of digital project.
-Sadly, Melissa didn't have any actual map examples to show yet -- hopefully she will put it out there when she does!
+Talking with Rogers later, she emphasized how she wishes more digital humanities developers would interrogate the assumptions they build their tools on.

-## Docuemnting the Postwar Audience for American Avant-Garde Art
+## Documenting the Postwar Audience for American Avant-Garde Art

 When introducing her approach to researching American avant-garde art, Titia Hulst invoked the work of John Michael Montias, an economic historian who looked at the seventeenth-century Dutch art market on a large scale.
+Through Montias, Hulst called for art historians not to neglect (in so many words) the forest by looking too closely (and thus privileging) individual trees.
 Her project traverses and attempts to re-map the (rather rocky) territory of the history of exhibitions of American avant-garde art.
 She discovered that her initial subject -- the gallerist Leo Castelli -- was quite the unreliable source, whose own claims and writings have distorted the literature on this market history.

-In order to evaluate these claims, Titia says she had to become an "accidental" digital historian through using [AAA]-digitized invoices.
+In order to evaluate these claims, Hulst says she had to become an "accidental" digital historian through using [AAA]-digitized invoices.
 She created her own table of more than 20,000 transactions from these and other files.
 Interestingly, she compared the trends in her data to historic GDP trends, in order to discern trends in taste for particular artists (not just the overall trend in art buying writ large.)
 From this, she was able to compare the character of galleries collections (diversification of artists held) as well as their market share across US cities.

-Titia also mapped the locations of *purchasers* from different gallerists.
+Hulst also mapped the locations of *purchasers* from different gallerists.
 The results run counter to Castelli's own story -- that he was promoting avant-garde art in places no one else did.
 Rather, it seems he didn't sell anywhere other gallerists weren't already selling.